 The Administration justified the designation as implementation of recommendations of the Financial Action Task Force (FATF)-a multilateral standard-setting body for anti-money laundering and combating the financing of terrorism (AML/CFT).
-The FATF characterizes Iran as a high-risk and noncooperative jurisdiction with respect to AMF/CFT issues.
-On June 24, 2016, the FATF welcomed an "Action Plan" filed by Iran to address its strategic AML/CFT deficiencies and decided to suspend, for one year, "counter-measures"-mostly voluntary recommendations of increased due diligence with respect to Iran transactions-pending an assessment of Iran's implementation of its Action Plan.
-The FATF continued the suspension of counter-measures in June and November 2017, and February 2018, but Iran remained blacklisted because of its

-$^{38}\ http://www.treasury.gov/press-center/press-releases/Pages/tg1367.aspx.$ refusal to implement anti-terrorism financing measures, such as accession to the Convention for the Suppression of Financing of Terrorism.
-Iranian bodies, including its Supreme National Security Committee and its Mailes (parliament) sought in May 2018 to condition that accession on its not applying to Iran's support for groups Iran supports, such as Hezbollah and Hamas, which Iran does not consider to be terrorist groups.
-41 On October 19, 2018, the FATF stated that Iran had only acted on 9 out of 10 of its guidelines, and that Iran's Majles had not completed legislation to adopt international standards.
+In 2016, the FATF characterized Iran as a "high-risk and noncooperative jurisdiction" with respect to AMF/CFT issues.35 On June 24, 2016, the FATF welcomed an "Action Plan" filed by Iran to address its strategic AML/CFT deficiencies and decided to suspend, for one year, "countermeasures" mostly voluntary recommendations of increased due diligence with respect to Iran transactions pending an assessment of Iran's implementation of its Action Plan.
+The FATF continued the suspension of countermeasures in June and November 2017, and February 2018, 36 but Iran did not implement pledged remedies such as acceding to the Convention for the Suppression of Financing of Terrorism.
+Iranian bodies, including its Supreme National Security Committee and its Majles (parliament) sought in May 2018 to condition accession on not applying to Iran's support for groups Iran supports, such as Hezbollah and Hamas.37 On October 19, 2018, the FATF stated that Iran had only acted on 9 out of 10 of its guidelines, and that Iran's Majles had not completed legislation to adopt international standards.
 The FATF continued to suspend countermeasures and gave Iran until February 2019 to fully accede to all FATF guidelines.